Battle of Guandu: Raid on Wuchao

 Cao Cao ignored pleas to split off his force to deal with the reinforcements and readied his men to fight to the death.
 The raid on Wuchao was a great success, inflicting over a thousand casualties.
 Yuan Shao's officers Lü Weihuang (呂威璜), Han Juzi (韓莒子), Sui Yuanjin (眭元進), and Zhao Rui (趙叡) were decapitated; Chunyu Qiong was captured by Yue Jin and had his nose cut off.
 Almost all of Yuan Shao's food supplies at Wuchao were burnt.

 By dawn, Wuchao had turned into an inferno and the morale of Yuan Shao's army plummeted sharply due to the loss of food supplies.
 Cao Cao also cut off the noses of the dead, mixed them with noses and lips of oxen and horses, and showed them to Yuan Shao's men, as a form of intimidation.

 Meanwhile, at Guandu, Yuan Shao's army led by Zhang He and Gao Lan failed to break through the enemy lines.
 Affected by the news of the defeat in Wuchao and rumors of Guo Tu making slanderous remarks about them, Zhang He and Gao Lan surrendered to Cao Hong and destroyed their weapons.
 Cao Cao's forces seized the opportunity to launch the full attack on Yuan's army.
 Yuan Shao's numerous armies were destroyed and much of his supplies were captured by Cao Cao.
 Yuan Shao himself fled north across the Yellow River with only about 800 cavalry, which was what was left of his army.
 Order was restored only when Yuan Shao reached the camp of his general Jiang Yiqu (蔣義渠), from where he gathered his straggling troops.

 Some of Yuan Shao's men could not cross the Yellow River in time and were captured by Cao Cao, including Ju Shou.
 Some of these men had feigned surrender so they could escape later, thus Cao Cao had these men buried alive.
 In his proclamation of victory to Emperor Xian, Cao Cao claimed to have killed 70,000 enemy troops.
+(Note: Pei Songzhi wrote in an annotation in Cao Cao's biography in Sanguozhi that the sources he have seen recorded that Cao killed either 70000 or 80000 of Yuan's troops.
+In his Zizhi Tonjian Kaoyi, Sima Guang also noted the discrepancy in the number of casualties on Yuan Shao's side, and indicated that he used the figure found in Xiandi Qijuzhu, i.e. 70,000.)